 Tip #2: Use Baking Soda to Clean Your Oven

 Pairing baking soda with its good friend, vinegar, takes cleaning to a whole new level!
-(Even Everyday Einstein says so.
+(Even Ask Science says so.
 Check out his episode called Vinegar + Baking Soda = The Ultimate Cleanser?)